Pungyeon/clean-go-article/README.md

 We are no longer triggering a panic and can now use the `NullWriter` as a `Writer`.
 This initialisation process is not much different from having properties that are initialised as `nil`, as discussed previously.
 Therefore, logically, we should try to handle them in a similar way.
 However, this is where embedded interfaces become a little difficult to work with.
 In a previous section, it was explained that the best way to handle potential `nil` values is to make the property in question private and create a public *getter* method.
 This way, we could ensure that our property is, in fact, not `nil`.
 Unfortunately, this is simply not possible with embedded interfaces, as they are by nature always public.

-Another concern raised by using embedded interfaces, is the potential confusion caused by partially overwritten interface methods:
+Another concern raised by using embedded interfaces is the potential confusion caused by partially overwritten interface methods:

 ```go
 type MyReadCloser struct {